-- How it works: Ceramic heaters use electricity to heat up metal embedded in ceramic plates.
-The air near the heater is warmed up in the process, which then radiates to surrounding areas either using natural or fan-induced convection currents.
+- How it works: Uses electricity to heat metal embedded in ceramic plates, warming the air near the heater in the process; heat then radiates to surrounding areas using natural or fan-induced convection currents

-- Cons: They tend to be more expensive than many other types of heat.
-They can also be heavier than other types of heaters, making them less portable.
+- Can be heavier than other types of heaters, making them less portable

 - Best for: Small personal spaces

-- How it works: Convection heaters utilize natural air currents to suck the air from a room, heat it in a central chamber, and blow it back into the room.
-They steadily circulate heat by producing hot air that rises to the ceiling and makes cooler air fall to the floor.
+- How it works: Utilizes natural air currents to suck the air from a room, heat it in a central chamber, and blow it back into the room

-- Pros: They can make an entire room feel warm and toasty very quickly.
+- Can make an entire room feel warm and toasty very quickly

-- Best for: Full rooms you spend a lot of time in, i.e. bedroom, living room, kitchen
+- Best for: Full rooms you spend a lot of time in, such as the bedroom, living room, or kitchen

-- How it works: Electric heaters use volts of electricity to heat metal columns.
-Some are powered by batteries and others are plug-ins that must be directly connected to a home’s fuse box, which can limit their range.
+- How it works: Uses volts of electricity to heat metal columns; may be battery-powered or plug directly into a home’s fuse box, which can limit their range

 - Best for: Mid-sized rooms

-- How it works: Fan heaters use an electric element to generate heat and blow it away from the heater using a fan.
-They heat the space first, rather than the surfaces within it, as opposed to infrared heaters, which immediately warm you up.
+- How it works: Uses an electric element to generate heat and blow it away from the heater using a fan

 - Best for: Offices, workshops, small bedrooms